vkoster/bicep-building-blocks/docs/design-decisions.md

 - core-tier

 In most cases Azure resources are complex, i.e structured objects.
-A complex resource may be composed of an arbitrary number of embedded child resources or referenced resources (s.b.).
+A complex resource may be composed of an arbitrary number of embedded and referenced resources (s.b.).

 Just take a look at a network interface card (NIC) as an example:
 <img src="{{site.baseurl}}/images/Network-Interface-Card.png">

+And this is only a small subset of how a NIC could look like.

 So the job is to deploy complex resources composed of other resources, referenced or embedded.
 Therefore, we create assembler- and core-modules.
-An assembler knows how to create a complex resource and pulls everything together by consuming the necessary core-modules.
+An assembler knows how to create a complex resource and pulls everything together before consuming the necessary core-modules.

-Obviously, the core modules should be as reusable as possible.
-A module for creating public IP addresses for example, can be useful in lot of scenarios.
-Therefore they have to be kept quite dumb but with a stable interface.
+Obviously, the core-modules should be as reusable as possible.
+A module for creating public IP addresses for example, can be useful in a lot of scenarios.
+Therefore, they have to be kept quite dumb but with a stable interface.

 The assemblers represent the different use-cases.
 An assembler covers a given scenario by calling the appropriate core-modules.
-It needs to be told what is to be created, how to create it and what is expected as already exising.
+It needs to be told what is to be created, how to create it and what is expected to be already exising.

 ## Every Core-Module gets an Assembler
 We create assemblers for every core-module, even if the core-module is very simple and nothing is actually